 So Bad, It's Good: Among the usual candidates named for this are multiple song lyrics, most strikingly We Can, My Sweet Passion, and the in-level Knuckles raps from Sonic Adventure 2, the campy dialogue during levels, and, to a lesser extent, in some cutscenes, and almost everything about Shadow the Hedgehog and Sonic the Hedgehog (2006).

 Many Knuckles fans have felt this way, as he started out as a very promising character being a Foil for Sonic, only for his role in the games to gradually diminish after Sonic Adventure, and it didn't help that Shadow taking over the "main rival" role essentially made Knuckles' original purpose redundant.
-He suffered neglect through the series' 'character over-saturation era' to the current 'Sonic (and occasionally Tails)-centric era'.
+He suffered neglect through both the series' 'character over-saturation era' to the current 'Sonic (and occasionally Tails)-centric era'.
 To add salt to the wound, Knuckles was a very influential character in both long-runningcomic book series at the time, which makes his exclusion in games post-Adventure baffling.

-The Woobie: E-102 Gamma.
-First major character to be killed off, after a lifespan of one day, which unlike Shadow or Emerl, was not commemorated or recognized by the other heroes.
+E-102 Gamma.
+First major character to be killed off, after a lifespan of one day, which, unlike Shadow or Emerl, was not commemorated or recognized by the other heroes.
 He shares this fate with Chip, though the latter is at least implied to still be alive somewhere.